awsdocs/amazon-rds-user-guide/doc_source/rds-on-outposts.md

 RDS on Outposts uses encryption at rest for DB instances and DB snapshots using your AWS Key Management Service \(AWS KMS\) key\.
 For more information about encryption at rest, see [Encrypting Amazon RDS resources](Overview.Encryption.md)\.

+By default, EC2 instances in Outposts subnets can use the Amazon Route 53 DNS Service to resolve domain names to IP addresses\.
+You might encounter longer DNS resolution times with Route 53, depending on the path latency between your Outpost and the AWS Region\.
+In such cases, you can use the DNS servers installed locally in your on\-premises environment\.
+For more information, see [DNS](https://docs.aws.amazon.com/outposts/latest/userguide/outposts-networking-components.html#dns) in the *AWS Outposts User Guide*\.

 When network connectivity to the AWS Region isn't available, your DB instance continues to run locally\.
-You can't create new DB instances or take new actions on existing DB instances\.
+You can continue to access DB instances using DNS name resolution by configuring a local DNS server as a secondary server\.
+However, you can't create new DB instances or take new actions on existing DB instances\.
 Automatic backups don't occur when there is no connectivity\.
 If there is a DB instance failure, the DB instance isn't automatically replaced until connectivity is restored\.
 We recommend restoring network connectivity as soon as possible\.

 **Topics**
 + [Prerequisites for Amazon RDS on AWS Outposts](#rds-on-outposts.prerequisites)